 To develop Spoken Language skills, staff have been trained in the use of, and importance of, Spoken Language; questioning techniques to extend pupil answers and strategies to actively teach high order thinking skills.
 To enhance pupils’ vocabulary (spoken and written) staff have been trained on strategies to secure development of subject specific terminology and techniques to use these to extend pupils’ answers.
 Staff are also being trained in Kagan cooperative learning structures and in flipped learning.

-Pupils’ writing skills are developed using a common approach to extended writing, which involves Establishing clear aims, providing example(s), explore the features of the text, defining the conventions, demonstrating how it is written, composing together, scaffolding the first attempts, develop independent writing, drawing out the key learning and reviewing.
+Pupils’ writing skills are developed using a common approach to extended writing, which involves establishing clear aims, providing example(s), explore the features of the text, defining the conventions, demonstrating how it is written, composing together, scaffolding the first attempts, develop independent writing, drawing out the key learning and reviewing.
 Common literacy codes are applied in marking and feedback to develop pupils’ technical accuracy in their writing.

 To support pupils with additional literacy requirements, targeted intervention in provided in class as well as additional literacy sessions provided.
 These focus on pupils’ individual areas of need.
-For pupils who come to us with KS2 results below National expectations see our catch up plan.